aidanmorgan/fypm/rfcs/RFC-HCCP-004_HCCP-PDS.md

 - Enable real-time micropayments without intermediaries.
 - Guarantee the payment system is scalable to efficiently handle a high volume of low-value transactions without incurring prohibitive costs.
 - Provide a transparent and publicly auditable trail for all fund movements, from the initial payment to the final creator wallet.
-- Define a clear process for handling payment disputes, errors, and refunds in a decentralized manner.
+- Define a clear process for handling payment disputes, errors, and refunds in a decentralised manner.
 - Allow creators to define flexible payment distribution rules, such as splitting revenue between multiple authors or automatically allocating a portion of earnings to different wallets.

 ### 1.2 Requirements Language